 This year, the United States and the Holy See celebrate 35 years of official diplomatic relations — a partnership for peace, justice and human dignity.

 President Ronald Reagan traveled to Vatican City, the seat of the Catholic Church, in 1982 to meet with Pope John Paul II.
 In 1984, they formally established diplomatic relations between the United States and the Holy See.

-“In doing so, they formally recognized a bond that existed since the founding of our nation,” U.S. Ambassador Callista L. Gingrich said at the exhibit’s opening.
+“In doing so, they formally recognized a bond that existed since the founding of our nation,” U.S. Ambassador Callista L. Gingrich said in July.

 Since her appointment in 2017, Gingrich has focused the embassy’s attention on religious freedom, human trafficking and the role of women within the Catholic Church.

 In 2019, U.S. Secretary of State Mike Pompeo has recognized the contributions of two embassy honorees: Sister Orla Treacy, who received an International Women of Courage Award for her courageous efforts to educate and protect young girls from forced marriage in South Sudan, and Sister Gabriella Bottani, who received the Trafficking in Persons Hero Award as the leader of the anti-trafficking organization Talitha Kum for fighting human trafficking around the world.

 On October 2 the embassy and the Holy See will co-host a symposium focused on how governments can partner with faith-based organizations to defend religious freedom, combat human trafficking and provide humanitarian assistance.
 The symposium is a direct result of the Ministerial on Religious Freedom held in Washington in July.